 \subsection{Domain Adaptation with Continual Learning}

 To solve the task of background-foreground segmentation, we incrementally train a neural network architecture on different data sources.
-There are many large and complex architectures available for semantic segmentation.
-However, to cater to the goal of online learning, we use a lightweight architecture based on Fast-SCNN~\cite{Poudel2019FastSCNN}.
-We pre-train the network on the NYU-Depth v2 dataset~\cite{Silberman2012NYU}, which contains 1449 images extracted from video sequences of indoor scenes, each with per-pixel semantic annotations.
+We pre-train a \ac{cnn} on the NYU-Depth v2 dataset~\cite{Silberman2012NYU}, which contains 1449 images extracted from video sequences of indoor scenes, each with per-pixel semantic annotations.
 We map the classes \emph{wall}, \emph{ceiling}, and \emph{floor} to background and regard everything else as foreground.
-We perform this initial (pre-)training step to allow the model to acquire prior knowledge that can then be leveraged as an inductive bias to perform the same segmentation task on subsequent environments that the agent is presented with.
+This (pre-)training step allows the model to acquire prior knowledge as an inductive bias to perform the same segmentation task on subsequent environments that the agent is presented with.

-The network is then fine-tuned with self-supervision through the pseudolabels generated on the real-world scene in which the robot is deployed.
-With reference to the nomenclature often used in continual learning~\cite{Lesort2020CLForRobotics}, we consider each new environment a \textit{task}, and we assume \textit{task boundaries} to be known.
-Every time the robot is moved to a new environment, the same scheme as above is applied, i.e., the network trained on the previous environments is provided as new training data the pseudolabels generated from the current environment.
+During deployment, the network is then updated with self-supervision through the pseudolabels generated on the current scene.
+With reference to the nomenclature often used in \ac{cl}~\cite{Lesort2020CLForRobotics}, we consider each new environment a \textit{task}, and we assume \textit{task boundaries} to be known, since for each task, the robot is given a different floorplan.
+Every time the robot is moved to a new environment, the same scheme is applied, i.e., the network trained on the previous environments is updated by training on the pseudolabels from the current environment.